-Old English nearu "narrow, constricted, limited; petty; causing difficulty, oppressive; strict, severe," from West Germanic *narwaz "narrowness" (source also of Frisian nar, Old Saxon naru, Middle Dutch nare, Dutch naar); not found in other Germanic languages and of unknown origin.
-The narrow seas (c.
-1400) were the waters between Great Britain and the continent and Ireland.
-Related: Narrowness.
+Middle English narwe, from Old English nearu "of little width, not wide or broad; constricted, limited; petty; causing difficulty, oppressive; strict, severe," from West Germanic *narwaz "narrowness" (source also of Frisian nar, Old Saxon naru, Middle Dutch nare, Dutch naar) which is not found in other Germanic languages and is of unknown origin.

 c.
 1200, nearewe "narrow part, place, or thing," from narrow (adj.).
 Old English nearu (n.) meant "danger, distress, difficulty," also "prison, hiding place."